veroandreo/grass_ncsu_2023/README.md

 # grass_ncsu_2023
-Test repo for the lecture and studio to be offered at NCSU
+Repo for the lecture and studio to be offered at NCSU